- Email scams are common, and recently, Norton 360 users fell victim to them.

 3. Check the graphics or logo

-You will have to head to Norton’s website to verify if the logo matches with the one officially used.
+You will have to head to Norton’s website to verify if the logo matches the one officially used.
 If you find any inconsistencies there, it’s most likely a Norton 360 scam email.

 In this case, you should not share any personal information, click on any links, download attachments, or establish contact through the details provided.